sami-haq99/bashthebuilder.github.io/_pages/group.md

 2. **Lidong Bing**: [Lidong](https://lidongbing.github.io/) is based in Alibaba DAMO Academy in Singapore.
 He is not only my collaborator but also a very close friend.
 He is an active researcher publishing consistently in leading venues.

 3. **Zied Bouraoui**: [Zied](http://www.cril.univ-artois.fr/~bouraoui/index.html) who is based in CRIL, France.
 I had got an opportunity to work with Zied at [Cardiff University](https://www.cardiff.ac.uk/).

+I have also collaborated with some other active researchers such as [Jose](http://josecamachocollados.com/) and [Luis](https://luisespinosa.bitbucket.io/) both based in Cardiff University.